 After Deathwing, the Big Bad in the Cataclysm expansion, is ultimately destroyed, the Horde and Alliance turn on each other big time in the following expansion, Mists of Pandaria.
-In particular, the Horde Warchief, Garrosh Hellscream, is showing signs of going off the deep end and ended up as the final boss in Pandaria.
+In particular, the Horde Warchief, Garrosh Hellscream, went off the deep end and ended up as the final boss in Pandaria.
 His attitude in the end could be described as "I AM GOING TO KICK ABSOLUTELY EVERYONE'S ASS."

 Arcturus Mengsk of Starcraft started out as a dashing rebel leader who saved you and Jim Raynor from the Confederacy for killing Zerg.
 The first time he used a psi emitter to summon the Zerg it was a military target and the rebels helped the majority of civilians flee.
 Then he dumped several on Tarsonis, a planet with a population of two billion, before attacking the Protoss who came to stop the Zerg, using the orbital defenses to stop anybody from fleeing, and abandoning his second-in-command to the Swarm.